YaredBachaGari/YaredGari-McKinsey-Multiverse-Portfolio/README.md

 <a name="readme-top"></a>

-  <h1 align="center" >Multiverse Apprenticeship Final Portfolio</h1>
+  <h1 align="center" >Multiverse And Mckinsey & Co.
+Apprenticeship Final Portfolio</h1>
   <p align="center">
   <img src="https://cdn-images.zety.com/pages/how_to_write_web_developer_resume.jpg" alt="background image" height="150" width="100%">
 </p>

   <p>
   Within this repository, you will discover a compilation of projects that exemplify my skills on the design and implementation of web applications, while following all software life cycle phases.
-These projects reflect my progress throughout a 15-month apprenticeship with Multiverse, in addition to my contributions as a full-stack developer at McKinsey & Company between 2022 and 2023.
-Furthermore, I have included a selected personal software development projects for demonstration purpose.Please note that going forward, I will use "the firm" instead of "McKinsey & Company" to shorten the name.
+These projects reflect my progress throughout a 15-month apprenticeship with Multiverse as well as Mckinsey & Company between 2022 and 2023.
+Furthermore, I have also included a selected personal projects for showcase.
   </p>
 </div>